4.95 from 18 reviews

 Instructions

-• Heat the milk and butter in a small saucepan just until it reaches 105°F-115°F. It should be lukewarm so this won't take long at all.
+• Heat milk and butter: Heat the milk and butter in a small saucepan just until it reaches 105°F-115°F. It should be lukewarm so this won't take long at all.
 If milk gets too hot, it will kill the yeast and oh em gee we don't want that!
 Set milk/butter aside.

 1/2 cup whole milk, 2 Tbsp. unsalted butter

-• In the bowl of a stand mixer with the whisk attachment on medium speed, combine the pumpkin, both sugars and salt.
+• Combine wet ingredients: In the bowl of a stand mixer with the whisk attachment on medium speed, combine the pumpkin, both sugars and salt.
 Add in the milk/butter mixture, egg and yeast just until combined.
 (We will use the heavy cream later)

-• Add the dough hook and add 1 cup of bread flour on medium speed.
+• Add flour and knead: Add the dough hook and add 1 cup of bread flour on medium speed.
 Mix for ~1 minute.
 Add another cup.
 Mix 1 minute, and repeat twice more.
 Scrape down sides to incorporate flour as needed.
 With the mixer on medium-low speed, knead the dough for ~8 minutes.
 Knead just until the dough is pulling away from the sides of your mixer, but is tacky (not sticky) to the touch.
+Start Timer

-• Grease a medium sized bowl with baking spray or oil and place the dough in the bowl, turn once to grease the top too.
-Cover with plastic wrap or a clean kitchen towel and allow to rise for 1 ½ hours – 2 hours.
+• Let dough rise: Grease a medium-sized bowl with baking spray or oil and place the dough in the bowl, turn once to grease the top too.
+Cover with plastic wrap or a clean kitchen towel and allow to rise for 1½ hours-2 hours.
 The dough should almost double in size.

-• During this time, make the brown butter for the cream cheese frosting.
+• Make brown butter: During this time, make the brown butter for the cream cheese frosting.
 For a detailed tutorial, see this post on how to brown butter.
 Place the brown butter in the fridge so the butter can cool and solidify.
 This will take ~1-2 hours to solidify.

-• Grease a 9×13 inch pan with baking spray.
+• Prep pan: Grease a 9×13 inch pan with baking spray.
 You can line with parchment paper to catch any filling that may ooze out if desired.

-• Combine the ingredients together for the filling in a medium sized mixing bowl until smooth.
+• Make filling: Combine the ingredients together for the filling in a medium-sized mixing bowl until smooth.

-1/2 cup softened butter, unsalted, 2/3 cup dark brown sugar, packed, 1 Tbsp. ground cinnamon, 1 Tbsp. pumpkin pie spice
+1/2 cup unsalted butter, 2/3 cup dark brown sugar, 1 Tbsp. ground cinnamon, 1 Tbsp. pumpkin pie spice

-• Roll out the dough.
-Turn out the dough onto a well floured work surface.
-Roll the dough into a large rectangle, spread the brown sugar filling all over the dough.
+• Roll out the dough: Turn out the dough onto a well-floured work surface.
+Roll the dough into a large rectangle (it doesn’t have to be exact but you can aim for 18 x 12 inches and 1/4 inch thickness), and spread the brown sugar filling all over the dough.
 Leave a small margin on the edges so you can roll, but I pretty much spread it all the way to the edge!

-• Roll the dough up tightly, slice with a sharp knife or use the floss method and arrange the rolls in the prepared pan.
-Cover tightly with plastic wrap and a warm kitchen towel and allow to rise again for 30 minutes – 1 hour.
+• Roll and slice dough: Roll the dough up tightly, slice with a sharp knife or use the floss method, and arrange the rolls in the prepared pan.
+You can get 8 large rolls or make smaller and get 10-12 rolls.
+Cover tightly with plastic wrap or a warm kitchen towel and allow to rise again for 30 minutes – 1 hour.
 (Or see the overnight option in the notes below).

-• Preheat the oven to 350°F. Warm the heavy cream in the microwave for 15-20 seconds, just until lukewarm to the touch.
+• Add heavy cream: Preheat the oven to 350°F. Warm the heavy cream in the microwave for 15-20 seconds, just until lukewarm to the touch.
 Pour the cream over the cinnamon rolls right before you put in the oven.
-Bake for 20-22 minutes or until cinnamon rolls are lightly browned on top and reach an internal temperature of 190°F. Allow to cool for 5-10 minutes while you make the frosting.
+Bake for 25-30 minutes or until cinnamon rolls are lightly browned on top and reach an internal temperature of 190°F. Allow to cool for 5-10 minutes while you make the frosting.
+Start Timer

 1/2 cup heavy cream

-8 oz. cream cheese, softened, 2 cups powdered sugar, 1 tsp. vanilla extract, 1/4 tsp. pumpkin pie spice, pinch of kosher salt
+8 oz. cream cheese, 2 cups powdered sugar, 1 tsp. vanilla extract, 1/4 tsp. pumpkin pie spice, Pinch of kosher salt

 Notes

-• Using active dry yeast makes the rise time a little bit longer.
-BUT good news is, you can use instant yeast too and follow the directions the same and the rise times will be slightly shorter.
+• Instant yeast: Using active dry yeast makes the rise time a little bit longer.
+BUT the good news is, you can use instant yeast too and follow the directions the same, and the rise times will be slightly shorter.

 • Recipe inspired by Sallys Baking Addiction.